OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Building a Reverse Engineering Environment For Free

-With a little effort you can build a reasonable GUI-powered reverse engineering environment for free.
+With a little effort, you can build a reasonable GUI-powered reverse engineering environment for free.

 For navigating the decompiled sources we recommend using [IntelliJ](https://www.jetbrains.com/idea/ "IntelliJ IDEA"), a relatively light-weight IDE that works great for browsing code and allows for basic on-device debugging of the decompiled apps.
 However, if you prefer something that's clunky, slow and complicated to use, [Eclipse](https://eclipse.org/ide/ "Eclipse") is the right IDE for you (note: This piece of advice is based on the author's personal bias).